ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/demo_testing.md

    ```

 1. Verify that the device is registered by finding it in the [Device Management Portal](https://portal.mbedcloud.com//login).
-1. Make change in the application and rebuild the firmware.
+1. Make change in the application, and rebuild the firmware.
 1. Perform a firmware update:

    ```